 Small city of big contrasts

 Heidelberg is a city of contrasts.
-It is a charming and romantic, with its old town nestling in a narrow, natural bowl formed by the hills of the Odenwald along the bank of the Neckar river under the brooding ruins of its famous castle, one of the most iconic pictures in Germany.
+Charming and romantic, with its old town nestling in a narrow, natural bowl formed by the hills of the Odenwald along the bank of the Neckar river under the ruins of its famous castle.

 If there’s one view that sums up all the charm and interest of Germany in one go, it’s probably the one from the so-called Philosopher’s Walk taking in Heidelberg’s stunning Castle romantically brooding above the Old City on the River Neckar with its lovely Old Bridge.
 The home of Germany’s oldest university, the city claims to have Germany’s longest pedestrian zone, and its downtown section consists almost exclusively of Baroque houses and mansions built after a terrible destruction in 1693.

 Highlights of a city tour include the Gothic Church of the Holy Spirit, the magnificent façade of the 16th-century Knight’s House and the Student Prison, where the inside is covered by curious graffiti recording the heroic deeds and injustices suffered by its former inmates.

 A short but brisk climb (or a trip in the funicular) takes one up to Germany’s largest castle ruin, whose impressive dimensions are best explored when walking through the castle gardens.
 These provide a classic view over the city of which Mark Twain once reflected “I have never enjoyed a view which had such a serene and satisfying charm about it.”